Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 **[thefifthmatt](https://github.com/thefifthmatt)** for suggesting how to make the unapacker faster.

 ### Patch Notes
+## v 1.5
+* Detects and unpacks files if they aren't already known, to debug unpacking non steam versions.
 ## v 1.4
 * Updated handling of EXE patch function so that it works like UDSFM with single EXE file.
 ## V 1.3